akolb1/hclient/README.md

 # Installation

-    mvn clean install -DskipTests
+    mvn clean install

 You can run tests as well.
 Just set `HMS_HOST` environment variable to some HMS instance which is capable of running your requests (non-kerberised one) and run

     mvn install

-target directory has two mega-jars whioh have all the dependencies.
+target directory has two mega-jars which have all the dependencies.

 Alternatively you can use `bin/hbench` and `bin/hclient` scripts which use Maven to run the code.